Sailing Into Bermuda

 We continued our stroll around the charming and colourful seaside capital, full of history and beautiful architecture.

-The clock tower was the main attraction, which housed a great selection of souvenir boutiques for all the avid cruise shoppers.
-Here is a fun fact about the clock tower with its twin clocktowers that rise 100 feet overhead; one displays the current time, while the other tells the day's high tide.
+The main attraction was the clock tower, which housed a great selection of souvenir boutiques for avid cruise shoppers.
+Here is a fun fact about the clock tower: It has twin towers that rise 100 feet overhead; one displays the current time, while the other tells the day's high tide.

-We enjoyed capturing the essence of the village, and with more time, you would definitely explore and enjoy the pristine beaches all nearby.
+We enjoyed capturing the village's essence, and with more time, you would definitely explore and enjoy the pristine beaches nearby.

-As we sailed away later in the afternoon, you were spoilt with million-dollar views and homes to match.
-Bermuda is definitely worth an extended stay to capture and experience all the goodness, local culture and undoubtedly an excellent culinary scene.
+As we sailed away later in the afternoon, you were spoiled with million-dollar views and homes to match.
+Bermuda is worth an extended stay, as it captures and experiences all the goodness, local culture, and excellent culinary scene.